AxisCommunications/docker-acap/README.md

 The Docker ACAP application is available as a **signed** eap-file in [Releases][latest-releases].

 > [!IMPORTANT]
 > From AXIS OS 11.8 `root` user is not allowed by default and in 12.0 it will removed.
+Read more on the [Developer Community](https://www.axis.com/developer-community/news/axis-os-root-acap-signing). \
 > Docker ACAP 1.X requires root and work is ongoing to create a version that does not.
 > Meanwhile, the solution is to allow root to be able to install the Docker ACAP.
 >